 Greenbelt Park Campground Rules and Regulations

-The mission of Greenbelt Park is to provide overnight camping facilities to meet the needs of individuals, families and groups visiting the Nation's Capitol by providing a program of day use reservation, picnicking, and interpretation, and to preserve the area's natural and pleasant environment.
+The mission of Greenbelt Park is to provide overnight camping facilities to meet the needs of individuals, families and groups visiting the nation's capital by providing a program of day use reservation, picnicking, and interpretation, and to preserve the area's natural and cultural resources.

-The proximity of the park to the Nation's Capitol brings numerous international as well as national visitors to the campground and the rest of the park.
+The proximity of the park to the nation's capital brings numerous visitors to the campground and the rest of the park.

 Camping fee is $16.00 per night per site.